Horace Day: Biography

 Following completion of Day's studies at the Art Students League, Day was named artist-in-residence at the Henry Street Settlement in New York.
 Founded by Lillian Wald, the Henry Street Settlement was in that period one of the pivotal centers of creative energy in New York.
 In 1936, Day was named the first director of the Gertrude Herbert Institute of Art in Augusta, Georgia.
 During that period, he first discovered the landscape of the Carolina Lowcountry while continuing to paint in Vermont.

-In 1941, Day married the artist, Elizabeth Nottingham, who had also studied at the Art Students League of New York, and the two joined the faculty of Mary Baldwin College.
-Except for time on leave for military service, during which Day continued to paint, and a one-year visiting appointment at the Kansas City Art Institute in 1946–47 with their friend Edward Lanning, Day thereafter was a Professor of Art at Mary Baldwin until his retirement in 1967.
+In 1941, Day married the artist Elizabeth Nottingham, who had also studied at the Art Students League of New York, and the two joined the faculty of Mary Baldwin College.
+Day was a Professor of Art at Mary Baldwin until his retirement in 1967, excepting his leave for military service, during which Day continued to paint, and a one-year visiting appointment at the Kansas City Art Institute in 1946–47 with their friend Edward Laning.

-The Days taught jointly at Mary Baldwin College until the death of Elizabeth Nottingham in 1956.
+The Days taught jointly at Mary Baldwin College until the death of Elizabeth in 1956.
 Favored venues during this period were Vermont, West Virginia, the rugged landscape of southwest Virginia, particularly the cliffs at Eggleston on the New River in Giles County, a subject that Day painted repeatedly over a period of 30 years, and the Carolina Lowcountry, especially Edisto Island.
 Both artists preferred to paint outdoors and directly from nature; and both were equally skilled in watercolor, ink, and oils.
 At the time of Elizabeth Nottingham's death, she was also gaining significant national recognition.

 For the last seventeen years of Day's career, between 1967 and 1984, Day was an Alexandria, Virginia, resident.
 While continuing to travel widely, in the American West and the South, Day produced a number of paintings of city life in Old Town Alexandria, portraits of black and white Alexandrians of the period, nearby landscapes, gardens of Alexandria's historic houses and still lifes.
 Even though painted comparatively recently, it was observed when the work was exhibited in 2003 that while the work in aggregate captured an image of Alexandria in transition, the paintings were linked in some ways more closely to the South of 50 years before than to contemporary life.